all-contributors/app/README.md

 2. Please setup your `README.md` and `.all-contributorsrc` using the all-contributors-cli tool

 ### Adding contributions
-1. Comment on Issue/PR etc with text:
-- @AllContributorBot please add me for infrastructure, testing and code (Can also use the short terms, full key coming soon) OR - @AllContributorBot please add jakebolam for infrastructure, testing and code
+1. Comment on Issue/PR etc with text: @AllContributorBot please add jakebolam for infrastructure, testing and code (Can also use the short terms, full key coming soon)
 2. Bot will look for `.all-contributorsrc` if not found, comments on pr to run setup
 3. If user exists, add new contribution, if not add user and add contribution

 ### Future command ideas
 - If the bot has an open pull request, don't open another one?
+- @AllContributorBot please add **me** for code

 #### init command
 - @AllContributorBot init